-The cabinet should provide full protection from moisture, dust, corrosive atmospheres, and other aspects such as ants and small vermin (who's residues can be corrosive or conductive).
+The cabinet should provide full protection from moisture, dust, corrosive atmospheres, and residues from ants and small vermin (which can be corrosive or conductive).
 The radio modem will radiate heat from the in-built heatsink, and the higher the transmitter duty cycle, the more heat will be radiated from the heatsink.
 Ensure there is sufficient ventilation in the form of passive or forced air circulation to ensure that the radio is able to maintain quoted temperature limits.